Standout South African Gin Brands – Locally Crafted & Distilled

 l-gin.net | Facebook | Instagram

 Misty Mountains Estate is situated just outside Stanford in the Western Cape.
 Misty Mountains Distillery produces four handcrafted gins on the Estate.
 Dragonfly is their traditional gin with Butterfly, Firefly & Mayfly all flavoured with unique tastes and colours.
-They carefully select only the finest botanicals to make their gin with and triple distill their alcohol to ensure a smooth mouthfeel with every sip.
+They carefully select only the finest botanical ingredients for their gin, and triple distill their alcohol to ensure a smooth mouthfeel with every sip.
 Due to the small amounts produced each year, Misty Mountain gin is currently only available for sale in their Tasting Room.
-Visit us next time you’re driving down the R43.
+Visit them next time you’re driving down the R43.

 Monks

 MONKS is a dry gin, handcrafted and double-distilled in small batches using a hybrid artisanal still called ‘Jennifer’, named after Nic’s mother and of Nic’s own design.
-Expect intensely flavour-forward botanicals, nine of them hand-picked and many endemic to the area.
-Combine with crystal-clear mountain waters and the result is a rewarding one, featuring ripples of citrus, berries and Cape Buchu.
+Expect intense flavour-forward botanicals – nine of them hand-picked and many endemic to the area.
+Combine with crystal-clear mountain waters and the result is a rewarding one, featuring ripples of citrus, berries and Cape buchu.

 While MONKS makes no claims whatsoever as to the health benefits of their gins, the key ingredients in each make for interesting reading.
-Mysterium is infused with, among other things, the herb Sceletium, a natural mood enhancer sometimes referred to as the ‘pathway to the gods’.
-Medella features blueberries, farmed by the Lategans and well known as a vitamin-rich superfood high in antioxidants; while Mary Jane is endowed with hemp, widely accepted as a miracle plant.
-Make MONKS the magic ingredient in your next cocktail and experience a taste of something gratifyingly glorious.
+Mysterium is infused with, among other things, the Sceletium herb, a natural mood enhancer sometimes referred to as the ‘pathway to the gods’.
+Medella features blueberries, farmed by the Lategans, and well known as a vitamin-rich superfood high in antioxidants; while Mary Jane is endowed with hemp.
+Make MONKS the magic ingredient in your next cocktail and experience the glorious taste.

 Musgrave Gin

 With a strong British history, Musgrave does the English proud.
-Their flagship classic gin includes no less than 11 botanicals, but their pink offering has almost become their most popular – owing to its millennial pink hues.
+Their flagship classic gin includes no less than 11 botanicals, but their pink offering has almost become their most popular, owing to its pink hue.

 New Harbour Distillery

 With a striking, minimalist label, it’s hard to ignore this South African gin brand.
-They distell from their carbon-neutral distillery in Somerset West and create three unique gins with local flair – Maroela, Spekboom and Rooibos.
+They distill from their carbon-neutral distillery in Somerset West and create three unique gins with local flair – Maroela, Spekboom and Rooibos are just some of their offerings.

 Nuy Winery Gins